damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: `string`
 - Required: `false`

-To identify a configuration, a new parameter called `configId` was introduced.
-If you do not explicitly set this value, the library will generate and assign the value for you.
-If set, the configured value is used.
-The value is optional.
+In multi-configuration use-cases, each configuration must be assigned a unique `configId`.
+By default, the library will generate and assign a unique `configId` to each provided configuration.
+You can override the library's default `configId` generation by providing a unique `configId` for each configuration entry.

 ### `authority`